We all have been degraded. We all will be the greatest. - The Maine

 "Jealous that you don't spend your day reading complaint after complaint about rabid muttations and neighborhood vandals from lonely old women who have nothing better to do with their time, E?"
 Felix retorted.

 Felix kept Nero in his thoughts by looking to his photo on the mantle place, and keeping his kindness on his mind.
+Jade's stern encouragement helped sustain his resiliency throughout the day, and Roxanne's innocence reminded him of what he was fighting for.

 Clove was about to make a smart remark back, when she heard Calliope scream, and then saw Coriander retreat behind the couch, curling into a ball.
 She turned to Cato, "Just another reminder to fit in my prophylactic shot."